Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Experimental Details

-Each attention block uses 8 heads, pre-layer normalization, GELU activation in the feed-forward network (dimension 512), and residual connections.
+Each attention block uses 8 heads, pre-layer normalization, Gaussian Error Linear Unit (GELU) activation in the feed-forward network (dimension 512), and residual connections.
 The factorized design reduces complexity from $\mathcal{O}((DT)^2)$ for full attention to $\mathcal{O}(DT^2 + TD^2)$, enabling scalability to larger spatiotemporal grids while capturing both intra-feature temporal dynamics and inter-feature correlations at each time step.